 We appreciate the reviewer’s excellent point.
 We have indeed performed passage experiments without noting differences in fitness but agree that additional, future study will be informative regarding the utility of the additional step suggested.

 Minor Concerns: 1.
 Lines 180 and 218: 10 mM dNTPs is your stock concentration, not final concentration.
 Please change to final concentration as with other reagents.
 Corrected.
 2. Line 186: "primers primer" - repeat of word corrected 3.
 Line 295: propagation is misspelled "ropagation" corrected 4.
 Line 339: Do you really do extended incubations for titration in a round-bottom plate?
 Don't all the cells form a tight clump in the center limiting cell survival?
 Yes, we observed a clump of cells in the center but did not observe defects in cell growth.
 In addition, the round-bottom allows for greater cell-cell interactions, which encourages viral spread.
 5. Line 458-459: Please note where this cDNA synthesis primer binds - what is it specific for (presumably HIV NL4-3 Vif)?
 HXB2 nucleotide position added 6.
 Line 467: Correct the final reaction concentration for DTT.
 It cannot be 120 mM since the stock DTT that comes with SuperScriptIII is 100 mM. corrected 7.
 Lines 488 and 552: Which PCR "master mix" is referred to here?
 Be specific.
 For qPCR master mix, the trademark name is omitted according to the journal policy, however the detail is given in the table of materials.
 For line 552 (now line 725), the word “master mix” is changed to inoculum to prevent confusion.
 8. Line 573: primer sequences are not provided corrected 9.
 Line 658: "is" should be "are" corrected Reviewer #2: Manuscript Summary: Manocheewa et. al. describe a method for the generation of tagged mutant HIV viruses and their subsequent characterization through a pairwise competition assay.
 The paper is well written, with only a few minor queries or concerns.
 Major Concerns: No major concerns.
 Minor Concerns: 1.2.1 line 220/221 - 35 cycles is a large number for a quickchange reaction.
 It is more usual to have 18 cycles to help avoid introducing mutations.
 Was this step optimized? (also relevant to section 1.3.2) The number of PCR cycles stated in step 1.3.2 was a typo and is now corrected to 25 instead of 35.
 In addition, yes, this step was optimized using Phusion high fidelity DNA polymerase.
-We obtained better yield with a higher number of cycles.
+We obtained better yields with a higher number of cycles.
 We also did not detect extra mutations after sequencing the full-length of HIV-1 coding region.

 1.2.5 As quickchange mutagenesis has been used to introduce the mutations, ideally the whole HIV-coding region should be sequenced to ensure no additional mutations have been introduced, particularly due to the large number of cycles used (re 1.2.1).
 We agree that it would be ideal to sequence the whole HIV coding region and we had done so during the protocol development.
 We did not detect any extra mutations and, hence, modified the protocol to increase efficiency.
 This point is added to the discussion.